cerner/fhir.cerner.com/content/authorization.md

 ### Registering a System Account ###

-If an application will be using the offline_access scope, or accessing data on behalf of a system, it will need to maintain a secret.
+If an application will be a confidential client, or accessing data on behalf of a system, it will need to maintain a secret.
 Currently, our implementation provides management and rotation functionality for this workflow in our System Accounts application.
 In order to register one of these applications, you must first request a system account, and then register that as a SMART or FHIR application in our code Console.